Historical present

-In linguistics and rhetoric, the historical present or historic present, also called dramatic present or narrative present, is the employment of the present tense when narrating past events.
-It is widely used in writing about history in Latin (where it is sometimes referred to by its Latin name, praesens historicum) and some modern European languages.
-In English, it is used above all in historical chronicles (listing a series of events).
-It is also used in fiction, for "hot news" (as in headlines), and in everyday conversation.
-In conversation, it is particularly common with quotative verbs such as say and go, and especially the newer quotative like.
-It is typically thought to heighten the dramatic force of the narrative by describing events as if they were still unfolding, and/or by foregrounding some events relative to others.
+In linguistics and rhetoric, the historical present or historic present, also called dramatic present or narrative present, is the employment of the present tense instead of past tenses when narrating past events.
+It is also often called the "literary present tense" It is typically thought to heighten the dramatic force of the narrative by describing events as if they were still unfolding, and/or by foregrounding some events relative to others.

+Uses in English

+In English, it is used in: